foodaylabs/fooday-docs/docs/07-report-and-voting.md

 **Wrong Spot Info**

-When users create a spot on Fooday, it immediately appears on the map for others to discover, and the spot creator earns Fudos.
+When a user creates a new spot on the Fooday map, the associated spot becomes immediately visible on the map.
+The creator of the spot is rewarded with Fudo, and other users gain the ability to post reviews on that spot.

-To ensure accuracy and reliability, spots undergo a 7-day pending period.
-During this time, users can report any spots with incorrect information, contributing to the platform’s integrity.
-If no reports are received for the initial spot, subsequent spots will not earn Fudos and will be removed from the platform.
+However, to ensure the accuracy and reliability of information, a "Newly Created" label is affixed to such spots for the initial 7 days.
+This label assists other users in verifying the correctness of the spot's details.
+During this 7-day period, other users are unable to modify existing restaurant information but can contribute by adding information that are not yet listed.
+The creator of the spot retains the ability to supplement or modify the spot's information as needed.
+After the aforementioned 7-day period, the "Newly Created" label will be automatically removed.
+At any given time, users have the option to report a spot for any reason.

 **Inappropriate Reviews**